Sooke FireSmart Program

 We will be landscaping our yard next spring and are interested in following the FireSmart guidelines.
 Do you have anyone who can act as an advisor for us?

-Ellen Price asked 5 months ago
+Ellen Price asked almost 1 year ago

 A great place to start is with the FireSmart BC Landscaping Guide, which can be found here: FireSmartBC_LandscapingGuide_Web_v2.pdf